Mark-Mulligan/tea-react-project/README.md

 # etc
 ```

 3. Create a .env.local file in the root of the project.
 Make sure to copy the .env.example for the variables.
 Most of the variables in the example have values that work for local development.
 You will need to get an api key from [OMDb API](https://www.omdbapi.com).
-You can follow the insturctions [here](https://www.omdbapi.com/apikey.aspx) to get your key for development.
+You can follow the instructions [here](https://www.omdbapi.com/apikey.aspx) to get your key for development.
 Free keys have a limit of 1000 request per day.

 4. To start the instance locally, run the following command